-LANSING, Mich.
-(AP) — A group trying to repeal an emergency powers law that Gov. Gretchen Whitmer used to issue coronavirus restrictions has cleared a key hurdle after the Michigan elections bureau said it collected enough petitions.
+LANSING, Mich. — A group trying to repeal an emergency powers law that Gov. Gretchen Whitmer used for months to issue coronavirus restrictions cleared a key hurdle Monday when the Michigan Elections Bureau said it collected enough petitions.

 Unlock Michigan, which has ties to Republicans, submitted an estimated 460,358 valid signatures, more than the roughly 340,000 needed, according to a staff report.
 If the bipartisan Board of State Canvassers agrees with the recommendation to certify the initiative at a Thursday meeting, the GOP-led Legislature will likely pass the measure rather than let it go to a public vote in 2022.
 The Democratic governor could not veto it.

 The 1945 law underpinned Whitmer's far-reaching COVID-19 orders for nearly seven months.
 Republican lawmakers sued, and a divided Michigan Supreme Court declared it unconstitutional in October.
 But her opponents say the law should be permanently taken off the books because a future court could rule differently.

 Democrats won control of the high court in the November election.